josephsyrus/IEEE-CS-round-2/README.md

 Implementation:
 Framework used: SciKit Learn, Python
 Split the dataset into training and testing data.
+Assign numeric values for each team, venues, etc.
-Use Random Forest algorithm, we can predict whether the match will be a Win, Loss or Draw
+Using Random Forest algorithm, we can predict whether the match will be a Win, Loss or Draw